Silk Overview

 CompositorBridgeParent::DeferredDestroy.
 Thus, we explicitly shut down

-vsync events in the CompositorVsyncDispatcher
+vsync events in the CompositorVsyncDispatcher and

-during nsBaseWidget::Shutdown to
+CompositorVsyncScheduler::Observer during nsIWidget::Shutdown to

 prevent any vsync tasks from executing after